CurseBall/CurseBall/README.md

 overuse of amen break

-a secret easter egg to find and claim $CURSEBALL
+a secret easter egg to find and claim $CBAI

 ## secret tips!